emsiepopples/spycfit/README.md

 3/10/13 - Use argparse to get optional arguments

 3/10/13 - amalgamate_salt2.py organises Salt2 data so I can start writing and testing the main code

+10/10/13 - amalgamate_salt2.py is now a stand-alone programme.
+This makes the main code much easier to write

+10/10/13 - use setattr() to read the output of amalgamate SALT2 into the classes and create the snvals dict with entry per object.

+10/10/13 - fixed some argparse weirdness.
+I didn't understand why it was doing what it was, but it works fine now.